Twin Cities, Gemini

 Something hot and putrid crawled up her throat, causing her stomach to flip flop.
 She hadn’t felt this sick since she’d gone out drinking with the Foxman brothers and Nico before Nico had left for the Aquarian-Capricornian border.

-As the memory of that drunken, chatter-filled night surfaced, Cadenced heaved, gagged, and puked.
+As the memory of that drunken, chatter-filled night surfaced, Cadence heaved, gagged, and puked.

 “Take damn responsibility,” Gilbert had said.